 You will be covered by KU student health insurance.

-As a full-time student at the AEC, you will be able to see a doctor for free while you are at KU.
+As a full-time student with ISP, you will be able to see a doctor for free while you are at KU.

 Any medical tests, medications or treatments you receive will be partially covered by your insurance but you will also be responsible for part of these costs.
 The exact distribution of charges will depend upon which tests, medication or treatments you require but, in general, insurance covers about 80% of your medical charges.
 During the break times between semesters, there may be a charge for visiting a doctor but your insurance will help pay for that charge.